perfectsense/brightspot-js-select/readme.md

 ## Getting started

-Look at the HTML & CSS & JS; then instantiate the custom-select plugin ...
+Look at the HTML & CSS & JS ...

+This is the most basic implementation:

     $(".custom-select").customSelect();

+Modifying the look & feel just requires updating some vars in custom-select.less

 ------------------------------------------------------------------------------------------------------------------------------